Last Updated: January 6, 2025

 Tip

-You wouldn’t likely plan a business trip in Microsoft Project, but you might plan that big European trip you are going on next summer.
-Consider using Microsoft Project in various ways on personal projects such as trips, events like weddings, kitchen remodels, residential moves, or preparing for the PMP exam.
+You won’t likely plan a business trip in Microsoft Project, but you might plan that big European trip you're going on next summer.
+Consider using Microsoft Project for various personal projects, such as trips, events like weddings, kitchen remodels, residential moves, or preparing for the PMP exam.
 Using Project on multiple projects is one of the best ways to learn the software.

 Figure 7.6 To add a drawing to the Gantt Chart view, Go to the Format tab / Drawing command on the ribbon.